Student's Records and Privacy Rights

 - Educational institutions attended

 Students have the right to inform MSTC that any or all of the above information should not be released without their prior consent.
 Students who wish to do this must complete the Request to Prevent Disclosure of Directory Information form revoking any or all of the public information listed.
 Revocation remains in effect until the student notifies MSTC of a change.
-Forms are also available at any Campus/Student Affairs Office.
+Forms are also available at any Campus/Student Services Office.

 Request for Nondisclosure of directory information does not apply to registered sex offenders whose information has been provided to MSTC under the Wetterling Act, including information made available by the Wisconsin sex offender registry and community notification program.